prss-io/prssai/README.md

   - `ollama pull dolphin-mistral:7b-v2.2.1` or [choose another model](https://ollama.com/) according to your preference.
   - Clone this repository
   - Rename `example.env` to `.env` and edit accordingly.
+  - Open a terminal and run `./install` from the `./bin` directory.

   ### ✳️ Usage in PRSS
   _Coming soon!_

   ### ✴️ Usage in Terminal
-  To run the following commands, you must do so from the `./bin` directory after running `./install` at that location.
+  To run the following commands, you must do so from the `./bin` directory after setup.

   #### article
   Generates an article based on the parameters set in your `.env` file.